 DRONES – The Council has adopted a policy preventing use of drones on the playing field.
 There is concern around public safety issues and also possible breach of privacy for residents in adjacent properties.
 The policy can be found here

 CAR PARK – Work has taken place to improve the surface of the car park.
+Various posts in the car park and field entrance will be replaced.

 VILLAGE GREEN – The Millennium bench has been repaired and treated with preservative.